ruxandraandreea/typoassignment/_posts/2021-10-02-have-you-seen-this-a-typeface-for-everybody.md

 ![Frank Ocean - channel ORANGE (2012)](../uploads/download.png "Frank Ocean - channel ORANGE (2012)")

-Frank Ocean’s debut studio album, channel ORANGE, showcases just how easy it is to pair Cooper Black with other typefaces.
-Dale Eisinger wrote for Complex in 2013 that “Employing the classic Cooper Black font—a staple of his Odd Future crew and hip-hop history, alike—next to a more modern, Sans-Serif font shows just how smart this dude is”.
+Frank Ocean’s debut studio album, *channel ORANGE*, showcases just how easy it is to pair Cooper Black with other typefaces.
+Dale Eisinger wrote for *Complex* in 2013 that:

+> “Employing the classic Cooper Black font—a staple of his Odd Future crew and hip-hop history, alike—next to a more modern, Sans-Serif font shows just how smart this dude is”.

 #### Tyler, the Creator - *Goblin (2011)*

 ![Tyler, the Creator - Goblin (2011)](../uploads/goblindeluxeedition.jpg "Tyler, the Creator - Goblin (2011)")

-Moving away from pop, but keeping on the same track of debuting albums, one might discover Tyler, the Creator’s Goblin.
-The pink-coloured font, paired with a thick black borderline is reminiscent of graffiti –which is often associated with hip-hop music-, making a great fit for this indie, temperamental album.
+Moving away from pop, but keeping on the same track of debuting albums, one might discover Tyler, the Creator’s *Goblin.* The pink-colored font, paired with a thick black borderline is reminiscent of graffiti –which is often associated with hip-hop music-, making a great fit for this temperamental album.

 #### Clara Ward - *Hang Your Tears Out To Dry (1966)*

 ![Clara Ward - Hang Your Tears Out To Dry (1966)](../uploads/download.jfif "Clara Ward - Hang Your Tears Out To Dry (1966)")

-On the other side of the spectrum of music genres, The Clara Ward proves once again the versatility of Cooper Black, by using it on the cover of the jazz album Hang Your Tears Out to Dry.
-Here, similar to The Beach Boys, the font is more a matter of fitting the narrative of time rather than genre – the anticipation of the 70s trends in typography and design.
+On the other side of the spectrum of music genres, Clara Ward proves once again the versatility of Cooper Black, by using it on the cover of the jazz album *Hang Your Tears Out to Dry.* Here, similar to The Beach Boys, the font is more a matter of fitting the narrative of time rather than genre – adding to the anticipation of the 70s trends in typography and design.

 You can find out more on how this font is utilized in other fields, as well as more on the history of its creation by watching the video listed down below from Vox.